zhiweigu2000/Job-finding/Q&A.md

 ## 17. Missing values

 If there is no pattern in missing values, missing values can be substituted with mean or median values, or ignored, or set as default value.
-If there is a high percentage of values missing, we could probably igore this missing value.
+If there is a high percentage of values missing, we could probably ignore this missing value.

 ## 18. Outliers